Home

 The Wharekauhau Country Estate is a working sheep station which overlooks beautiful Palliser Bay.
 As one of New Zealand’s top lodges, it's the perfect indulgence if budget allows.
 The lodge offers farm tours, a spa, guided horse treks and a wonderful dining experience.

-Click on the following link to view a wide range of Masterton accommodation.
+* Click on the link to view a wide range of Masterton accommodation.

 Wairarapa Nature and Wildlife